-Fantastic fusion cuisine is the raison d’être of Japanese, Brazilian and Peruvian restaurant SUSHISAMBA.
+Fantastic fusion cuisine is the raison d’être for Japanese, Brazilian and Peruvian restaurant SUSHISAMBA.
 Nestled high up on the 38th and 39th floors of 110 Bishopsgate, making it the second-highest restaurant in London, this exceptional restaurant seduces guests with its unique range of food options and the 360-degree views of the city you can get from the terrace.
 Walls of glass make up three of the restaurant’s sides, allowing guests an unobstructed view across the city.
-We recommend the moqueca mista, which consists of jumbo shrimp, squid, sea bass and mussels with coconut milk, dende oil and chimichurri rice.
+We recommend the moqueca mista, which consists of jumbo shrimp, squid, sea bass and mussels with coconut milk, dende (palm) oil and chimichurri rice.

-The Galvin brothers opened their third restaurant in 2009, in this former Victorian school and chapel, rescued from demolition when a group of residents chained themselves to the front door.
-Now that the space has been restored to exquisite grandeur you can enjoy fantastic modern French cuisine below an imposing vaulted ceiling.
+The Galvin brothers opened their third restaurant in 2010, in this former Victorian school and chapel, rescued from demolition when a group of residents chained themselves to the front door.
+Now that the space has been restored to exquisite grandeur, you can enjoy fantastic modern French cuisine below an imposing vaulted ceiling.
 Head here on a Sunday afternoon and The Ray Rich Band will provide a swinging jazz soundtrack.

 Michelin-star restaurant Angler is the place to go for seafood in Central London.
 Perched on the top floor of the Conran-designed South Place Hotel, it showcases the best that British waters have to offer, with produce from Orkney, Cornwall, Devon and Dorset all well represented.
 Dine beneath a mirrored ceiling, created by sculptors Grace & Webb, which gives the impression of a shoal of shimmering fish.
 If you’d rather enjoy the view over the city, Angler has a heated outdoor roof terrace.
 The five- and eight-course tasting menus are great for a celebratory occasion, though the restaurant’s location at the top of the South Place Hotel already makes it feel special.